 Content Types: Press releases, company announcements, job postings

-Time Sensitivity: High (these are often project-based with deadlines)
+Time Sensitivity: High (project-based with deadlines)

 Step 3: Automate Signal Processing and Enrichment